surereddy/mnet/mtcp/readme.md

 MTCP
 -------
-MTCP implements a network server and client library for the `mnet` package to provide superfast reads and writes.
+MTCP implements a tcp network server and client library for the `mnet` package to provide superfast reads and writes.

 ## Benchmarks